 Visitation schedules — The state legislature has created a standard “possession schedule” that defines where the child lives and when the other parent has custody.
 However, this schedule does not conform to every family’s needs.
 We can help you obtain a parenting time that suits your family’s needs.

-Modifications to existing agreements — As your child grows, situations change.
-Your child may begin to participate in different activities, one parent's work schedule may change, or one parent may move to a new city or town.
+Modification to existing agreements — As your child grows, situations change.
+Your child may begin to participate in different activities, one parent’s work schedule may change, or one parent may move to a new city or town.
 We can work to ensure that your rights are protected and obtain a modification if necessary.